nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/param_values.PNG)

 As the circuit is valid, with a Zarc in element 4 position and a Zarc in element 5 position, six parameters will appear in the tab of the right side of the panel: 4ZARR, 4ZARQ and 4ZARN and 5ZARR, 5ZARQ and 5ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 4 of the circuit and a Zarc in the position 5.
 You can use a RQ element and fix the N to 1 to obtain the equivalent RC circuit.
-The equivalent capacitance for a RQ circuit is C=((RQ)<sup>1/n</sup>)/R.
+The equivalent capacitance for a RQ circuit is C=((RQ)<sup>1/n</sup>)/R, if n is close to 1.

 For a more complex circuit, you can find on the right side of the screen names such as 2MR1D, 2MQ2D, 2MN2D, 2MR3D, 2MR4D, 2MR5D, and 2MW6D.
 The first number, "2", indicates which element case the device is in.
 The letters "M" and "D" are internal notations that are used by the program to identify the device type, but they are not important for the user.
 The type of device is listed after the "M" notation, such as "R" for resistor or "W" for Warburg.
 The numbering of the devices goes from left to right and top to bottom.